-The overall uncertainty associated with the 2019 national estimates of CO2 and CH4 from abandoned oil and gas wells was each calculated using the 2006 IPCC Guidelines Approach 2 methodology (IPCC 2006).
-As described further in Chapter 3 and Annex 7 of the national Inventory (EPA 2021), levels of uncertainty in the national estimates in 2019 for both abandoned oil and gas wells were -83%/+217% for CO2 and -83%/+217% for CH4.
+The overall uncertainty associated with the 2021 national estimates of both CO_2 and CH_4 from abandoned oil and gas wells were each calculated using the 2006 IPCC Guidelines Approach 2 methodology (IPCC 2006).
+As described further in Chapter 3 and Annex 7 of the national Inventory (EPA 2023), levels of uncertainty in the national estimates in 2021 for both abandoned oil and gas wells were -83%/+204% for CO2 and -83%/+204% for CH4.

-The uncertainty estimates for the national Inventory largely account for uncertainty in the magnitude of emissions and activity factors used to develop the national estimates.
-State-level estimates of annual emissions and removals have a higher relative uncertainty compared with these national estimates because of the additional step of apportioning national emissions to each state using spatial proxy datasets.
-This allocation method for abandoned oil and gas wells used the same activity factor dataset used in the national Inventory.
-However, this method introduces additional uncertainty in the state estimates due to uncertainties in the reported locations of abandoned oil and gas wells in each state.
-The sources of uncertainty for this category are consistent over time and the same proxy datasets were applied across the entire time series.
-This allocation method, however, cannot account for state-specific mitigation programs and reduction efforts or state-specific variations in emissions factors, which each introduce additional uncertainty in the emissions estimates.
-As with the national Inventory, the state-level uncertainty estimates for this category may change as the understanding of the uncertainty of estimates and underlying datasets and methodologies improve.
+The uncertainty estimates for the national Inventory account for uncertainty in the magnitude of emissions and activity factors used to develop the national estimates.
+State-level estimates of annual emissions and removals have a higher relative uncertainty compared with these national estimates, for example, due to regional emission factors that may not reflect state-specific emissions.
+The sources of uncertainty for this category are generally consistent over time, and the same data sets were used across the entire time series.
+The uncertainty method cannot account for state-specific variations in emissions factors, which would introduce additional uncertainty in the emissions estimates.
+As with the national Inventory, the state-level uncertainty estimates for this category may change as the understanding of the uncertainty of estimates and underlying data sets and methodologies improves.